 OSHA

-In addition to Anthony’s expertise in the occupational exposure field, he has also counseled clients regarding OSHA inspections and fines.
+In addition to Anthony’s experience in the occupational exposure field, he has also counseled clients regarding OSHA inspections and fines.
 Anthony has counseled clients regarding proper environmental, health and safety programs and helped clients obtain successful resolutions after OSHA fines.
 Anthony has counseled clients regarding COVID-19 OSHA-related issues.

 CERCLA/Superfund